Click on an image to go to the project

 These are some of the pieces I've composed over the last few years.

-This piece is my most recent work, composed after my visit to the ETC. There were three things I wanted to try with this composition.
+There were three things I wanted to try with this composition.
 First, I wished to incorporate Japanese instruments and sounds.
 Second, I explored ways in which I could combine vastly different sections of music in a coherent manner to create a sense of narrative.
 Lastly, I tried to infuse more energy and power into my music which tends to be rather delicate and sensitive.
 I found the Japanese instruments such as the Shakuhachi, Shamisen, and Taiko to be surprisingly comfortable to work with, and combining them with voice and European instruments was quite enjoyable.
 I decided to reuse the theme from Song of the Vale because I thought up of a fun variation that I really wanted to include.

 I decided to write this piece after listening to a woodwind ensemble.
 I was fascinated by how woodwind instruments could create depth and distance in music through minute adjustments in volume and resonance.
 Using this characteristic, I tried creating a piece that would create different atmospheres through the same melody.
 For example, the middle and lower family of woodwinds such as the clarinet and bassoon give the melody an earthly, pastoral feel while the upper family like the flute and oboe create a more austere, serene mood.
 That, combined with changes in accompaniment and phrasing, allowed me to explore ways of expressing different ideas through the same melody.
 The combination of pastoral and ethereal elements evoked an image of a valley, hence the title of the piece.